jplag/JPlag/report-viewer/README.md

 Before the first run execute:

 - Install necessary dependencies by running `npm install` in the /report-viewer folder.
-- Start the application by running the `npm run serve` command in the /report-viewer folder.
+- Start the application by running the `npm run dev` command in the /report-viewer folder.
-- The report viewer is now accessible in your browser under http://localhost:8080/JPlag/
+- The report viewer is now accessible in your browser under http://localhost:8080/

 ## Project setup
 ```